Incremental Transformer Neural Processes: Background

 \subsection{Transformer Neural Processes (TNPs)}

 Transformer-based architectures~\citep{nguyen2022transformer,müller2024transformersbayesianinference} have emerged as a powerful backbone for NPs due to their natural handling of set-valued inputs.
 In a standard TNP, context and target inputs are tokenised into representations $\bfZ_0^c$ and $\bfZ_0^t$.
-These are processed via alternating layers of Multi-Head Self-Attention (MHSA) on the context and Multi-Head Cross-Attention (MHCA) from context to targets: $\bfZ_{l}^t = \text{MHCA}(\bfZ_{l-1}^t, \text{MHSA}(\bfZ_{l-1}^c))$.
+Each context token corresponds to an observed pair $(\bfx_i^c, \bfy_i^c)$, while each target token corresponds to a target input $\bfx_i^t$ whose output is to be predicted.
+These context and target tokens are processed via alternating layers of Multi-Head Self-Attention (MHSA) on the context and Multi-Head Cross-Attention (MHCA) from context to targets: $\bfZ_{l}^t = \text{MHCA}(\bfZ_{l-1}^t, \text{MHSA}(\bfZ_{l-1}^c))$.
 The Diagonal TNP (\texttt{TNP-D}; \citealt{nguyen2022transformer}) factorises the predictive distribution similar to a CNP.
 However, because the self-attention mechanism $\text{MHSA}(\bfZ^c)$ scales quadratically with the number of context points and must be recomputed whenever the context changes, \texttt{TNP-D} is ill-suited for incremental learning or streaming data.
+The Autoregressive TNP (\texttt{TNP-A}; \citealt{nguyen2022transformer}) models the joint distribution over targets autoregressively, but still incurs the same contextual self-attention bottleneck.